beegee-tokyo/ESP32-Weatherstation/README.md

 - Use of MQTT for web based information display
 - Use of UDP broadcast messaging
 - Use of UDP broadcast receiving
+- Use of TCP socket server to receive commands
 - Use of BLE for sending sensor data
+- Use of Bluetooth Serial for debugging

 ## Library dependencies
 PlatformIO library ID - Library name / Github link